Buddy is a 1997 film produced by Columbia Pictures, the first of three co-productions with the short-lived Jim Henson Pictures.

 - Growing Up Sucks: Keeping a baby gorilla in your house is all well and good until he grows up to become a dangerous adult gorilla.

-- It Seemed Like a Good Idea at the Time: Sure, it seemed to be the right thing to adopt an orphaned gorilla that would have died without his mother's love and protection-but Trudy ended up creating a emotionally distressed gorilla that destroys her house.
+- It Seemed Like a Good Idea at the Time: Sure, it seemed to be the right thing to adopt an orphaned gorilla that would have died without his mother's love and protection-but Trudy ended up creating an emotionally distressed gorilla that destroys her house.

 - Naïve Animal Lover: Trudy has the best intentions for Buddy, but is in denial that he could possibly hurt her or anybody else.

-- Very Loosely Based on a True Story: Based on the life of Gertrude Lintz, adapted from her 1942 autobiography Animals Are My Hobby.
+- Very Loosely Based on a True Story: Based on the life of Gertrude Lintz, adapted from her 1942 autobiography titled Animals Are My Hobby.
 The film's Buddy is actually a composite of two gorillas she kept, Buddy and Massa.
 Contrary to the film, it was Massa who was sold to the Philadelphia Zoo and lived to fifty-four.
 Buddy was sold to the Ringling Bros.
 Circus, where he was renamed "Gargantua" and died at the age of twenty.